aprksy/blog-posts/c++/uniform-initialization.md

 }
 ```
 ### Why not?
 With all the pros above, still, we need to be aware that there are some cases that we need to not just used it along with other conveniences.
-Actually the following are just special cases where if all the condition occur, we might need to use another approach.
+Actually the following are just special cases where &mdash;if all the condition occur&mdash; we might need to use another approach.

 #### Auto type
 While using `auto` in variable declaration is convenience, we might need to sacrifice it when using uniform initialization.
 Otherwise, we might get the variable type not as intended, or the code doesn't even compile.